MichaelCurrin/auto-tag/docs/usage.md

 ```
 USAGE: ./autotag.sh INCREMENT [-p] [-h]

-Increment git tag using given level.
+Increment git tag using given increment level.

 Positional arguments:
-    INCREMENT   : One of M|m|b for major, minor or bug.
+    LEVEL       : One of M|m|b for major, minor or bug.

 Flags:
     -h --help   : Show help and exit.
     -p --preview: Preview new tag version but do not actually tag it.
 ```

-Note this works best on the master branch, for reading from existing tags on master and actually creating the tag.
+As with tagging the normal way, it is recommended to be on the `master` branch before creating a tag, otherwise the tag may not be meaningful in a sequence (especially if the feature branch is behind `master`).

 ## Example usage